mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 | KAFKA_PASSWORD            | true     | The Kafka password                                                                                                           | -             |
 | KAFKA_CLIENT_ID           | false    | Client identifier employed by this application                                                                               | -             |

+## Debezium Server Configuration

-In the following section are provided a configuration example for each supported database and some instructions on how to configure and enable the database itself for CDC operations.
+In this section, some configuration examples for each supported database and some instructions on how to configure and enable the database itself for CDC operations are provided.
 Furthermore, it is clarified why Debezium Server CDC currently requires to be connected also to an instance of Redis.

-## Debezium Server Configuration

-In these paragraphs are detailed the configurations that have tested out with the Debezium Server plugin.
+In the next paragraphs, the configurations that have been tested out with the Debezium Server plugin are detailed.
 Currently, the default sink configuration is prefilled with Kafka properties, since it is the main event streaming platform supported by Fast-Data.
-Nonetheless, it is possible to fill it with any of the Debezium supported sink configuration as explained in the [official documentation](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html#_sink_configuration).
+Nonetheless, it is possible to fill it with any of the Debezium-supported sink configurations as explained in the [official documentation](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html#_sink_configuration).

 ### MySQL